ConnectBox/connectbox-pi/docs/deployment.md

 ## Install Vanilla Raspbian-lite on Raspberry Pi

+Download the [current Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/).
+The Nov 2016 introduced a security update that disables the SSH daemon by default.
+The connectbox is deployed using Ansible, which connects to the Raspberry Pi over SSH, so ssh needs to be enabled by mounting the downloaded image and creating a file called ssh in the `/boot` directory.
+The [security update](https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/) describes other ways to enable ssh.
+Once the image has been updated to enabled ssh, [put the image on an SD card](https://www.raspberrypi.org/documentation/installation/installing-images/) and boot the Raspberry Pi from it.

-Follow the [Raspberry Pi install instructions](https://www.raspberrypi.org/documentation/installation/installing-images/).
-Boot the Raspberry Pi with the image.
-This assumes that your Pi is attached to the network via its ethernet port, so that the wifi interface can be configured as an AP.
+The rest of this guide assumes that your Pi is attached to the network via its ethernet port, so that the wifi interface can be configured as an AP.
 Make a note of the IP address associated with the ethernet interface when it boots.

-Until [Issue 43](https://github.com/ConnectBox/connectbox-pi/issues/43) is resolved, use Raspbian 2016-09-27.

 ## Get Ansible